sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/lsif_quickstart.md

 Make sure you have [enabled LSIF code intelligence](lsif.md#enabling-lsif-on-your-sourcegraph-instance) on your Sourcegraph instance.

 Once the LSIF data is uploaded, navigate to a code file for the targeted language in the repository, or repository sub-directory LSIF was generated from.
-LSIF data should now be the source of hover-tooltip content and definitions for that file (presuming that LSIF data exists for that file).
+LSIF data should now be the source of hover-tooltips, definitions, and references for that file (presuming that LSIF data exists for that file).

 To verify that code intelligence is coming from LSIF: